ovie-daveth/aleph/README.md

 ## run

-To run the app cd to server and nodemon server
+To run the app cd to server and type 'nodemon server'